 Trauma-Informed Resilience-Oriented Schools (TIROS)

-In this National Center for School Safety Learning Community, moderated in partnership with the National Council for Behavioral Health, participants will come together to learn more about Trauma-Informed, Resilience-Oriented Schools (TIROS), engage in meaningful peer-to-peer learning and share their own successes, barriers, and skill-building capacity as related to the implementation and expansion of trauma-informed, resilience-oriented practices in their schools and school districts.
+In this National Center for School Safety Learning Community, moderated in partnership with the National Council for Mental Wellbeing, participants will come together to learn more about Trauma-Informed, Resilience-Oriented Schools (TIROS), engage in meaningful peer-to-peer learning and share their own successes, barriers, and skill-building capacity as related to the implementation and expansion of trauma-informed, resilience-oriented practices in their schools and school districts.

 Over the course of four sessions, subject experts will cover topics including creating a safe and secure environment for students and staff, developing diverse and inclusive hiring and human resource processes, addressing educational disparities in the classroom, and addressing challenging behaviors in the classroom.
 Participants will also have the opportunity to submit their school or school district for a case presentation and discuss their successes and challenges with TIROS as a group.